ITER: Iterative Neural Repair for Multi-Location Patches: Experimental Results

+\ICSERevision{ Our experiments demonstrate that ITER, both without and with iterative fault localization, significantly outperforms DEAR thanks to the concept of partial patches.
+DEAR heavily relies on identifying the correct combination of pair-wise edit locations and aims to fix them together in a simultaneous manner.
+In contrast, ITER does not rely on pair-wise locations and instead leverages the partial patches to make decisions to keep or discard an edit location.
+Consequently, DEAR redundantly makes multiple repair attempts for a single edit location, depending on how many times it is combined with other different edit locations.
+On the other hand, ITER repairs each location independently.
+If ITER succeeds in producing a partial patch for one edit location, the partial patch is retained and that location is not revisited again.
+This enables ITER to mitigate the pair-wise exponential explosion. }

+\ICSERevision{In theory, the likelihood for DEAR to identify correct pair-wise locations from a large combination of pairs is indeed low.
+For instance, when considering the top-50 suspicious edit locations suggested by SBFL, the probability of correctly identifying the pair is only $\frac{1}{\Comb{50}{2}}$ (0.08\%).
+This is confirmed in practice, resulting in the identification of only two successful pairs of edit locations. }

+\ICSERevision{\approach with iterative fault localization demonstrates a substantial improvement by repairing 7 more bugs compared to \approach without iterative FL.
+This is because of the failure of simple SBFL to include the edit locations in the ranked list of considered suspicious locations.
+However, upon re-executing FL with partial patches, these previously neglected edit locations emerge in the top list.
+Notably, over 17 bugs, iterative FL enhances the ranking of edit locations for 16 bugs by re-ranking the edit locations in earlier positions or emerge ($\uparrow$).
+This refinement in FL enables \approach to faster locate the correct patches by providing more accurate edit locations. }

-\textbf{Analysis of Unrepaired Bugs} Over 33 evaluated bugs, \approach fails to repair 18 of them and we summarize the following limitations.
+\textbf{Analysis of Unrepaired Bugs} Over 35 evaluated bugs, \approach fails to repair 17 of them and we summarize the following limitations.
 First, there are 12 bugs \approach that cannot be repaired due to the single failing test. \approach requires the signal of failing test cases to keep the partial patch and locate different locations.
 Second, there are 6 bugs \approach that cannot be repaired due to the complexity of partial patches. \approach only conducts three iterations and fails to generate the correct fixes at all different locations.
 This suggests increasing the iteration number would be possible to repair more multi-location bugs.

-\begin{mdframed} Answer to RQ2: \approach outperforms all multi-location repair approaches by a factor of 25\%.
+\begin{mdframed} Answer to RQ2: \approach outperforms all multi-location repair approaches.
 This demonstrates the power of iterative repair.
-Re-execution of fault localization is the key to correctly locating suspicious locations to be repaired in a meaningful sequence.
-Six (6) multi-location bugs repaired by \approach were never reported as fixed in previous literature. \end{mdframed}
+Re-execution of fault localization is the key to correctly locating suspicious locations to be repaired in a meaningful sequence. \ICSERevision{Nine (9)} multi-location bugs repaired by \approach were never reported as fixed in previous literature. \end{mdframed}